 With the expansion of the Papahānaumokuākea Marine National Monument off the coast of Hawaii, the monument became the largest marine protected area in the world.
 Created in 2006 by President George W. Bush, the monument was later designated as a UNESCO World Heritage Site in 2010.
 President Obama increased the existing Marine National Monument by 442,781 square miles, bringing the total protected area of the monument to an unprecedented 582,578 square miles.
 The Papahānaumokuākea Marine National Monument is home to more than 7,000 marine species.
 Most notably, the marine conservation area protects whales and sea turtles listed under the Endangered Species Act and black coral, the longest-living marine species in the world that is known to live longer than 4,500 years.

 In addition to land conservation, the Obama Administration developed the Every Kid in a Park program, which provides free admission to all public lands to fourth-grade students and their families.
-President Obama has also recognizes native people of the Untied States by renaming the tallest mountain in North America “Denali” reflecting the heritage of Alaska Natives.
-The administrations also “reformed energy development on America’s public lands and waters” and “defended iconic landscapes and natural treasures, including taking action to block damaging uranium mining around the Grand Canyon and designating Alaska’s Bristol Bay as off limits from future oil and gas leasing.”
+President Obama also recognized native people of the United States by renaming the tallest mountain in North America “Denali” reflecting the heritage of Alaska Natives.
+The administrations “reformed energy development on America’s public lands and waters” and “defended iconic landscapes and natural treasures, including taking action to block damaging uranium mining around the Grand Canyon and designating Alaska’s Bristol Bay as off-limits from future oil and gas leasing.”